COSMOS-CTC-Cambridge/damtp-research-programming/modules/prototyping.md

   comm = PETSc.COMM_WORLD
 ```

 -   PETSc handles those pesky things called command line parameters (and configuration files!) for us, too.
-Let's see if we have been passed

-=m=, `n`, or `p`.
+Let's see if we have been passed `m`, `n`, or `p`.

 ``` {.python}
   OptDB = PETSc.Options() #get PETSc option DB